Drakeny/advent-of-code-2023/README.md

 > Day 4 - Huh, part 1 was a breeze, i had to rewrite for part 2 and created another monster, this time i can safely say it was language unfamiliarity.

 > Day 5 - Part 1 was fairly straight forward, part 2 on the other hand, turned into brute force fest, but the "solution" was done right after part 1, BUT it had a off by 1 and all the time to brute force made it take way too much time.

+> Day 6 - Well this was easy...